chunfantasy/reactive-workshop-exercises/02-jsx/src/ex-2/README.md

-## Game of life
+## Exercise

-Implement a React component that renders an 2x2 game of life.
+Implement a React component that renders an 2x2 [game of life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
 Cells should alternate between dead and alive.
 The markup below shows a potential structure (without styling) - other approaches (e.g. using table) are ok too.

 ```html
 <div>